 Intersection

 A point will be part of the new shape if and only if both distances are negative.
-If one distance is positive, the max function will return this value, and a positive value means not part of the shape.
-This results in a shape which includes only points that are both part of $S_1$ and $S_2$.
+If one distance is positive, the max function will return this value, and a positive value means it is not part of the shape.
+This results in a shape that includes only points that are both part of $S_1$ and $S_2$.

 OpenGL implementation

-So how do we translate these principles to some working code?
-Let us first introduce some basic OpenGL concepts before throwing the shader code at you.
+So, how do we translate these principles into working code?
+Let's first introduce some basic OpenGL concepts before we present the shader code.

 Shaders and drawing modes

-You can define your own attributes for each vertex, for example the position, colour, or orientation.
+You can define your own attributes for each vertex, for example, the position, color, or orientation.

-For the 2D shapes we want to draw, we’re going to use the points drawing mode.
+For the 2D shapes we want to draw, we’ll use the points drawing mode.
 OpenGL allows you to specify the point size, and the fragment shader will be called for each pixel in the point.

-Let’s check the vertex shader were we position our vertices, and configure the point size.
+Let’s check the vertex shader where we position our vertices and configure the point size.

 Vertex shader